 - The positions are like your sector and industry

-- The plays are how you fit your stocks on a performance scale (think of bond-like stocks for defense, millionaire makes for powerplay)
+- The plays are how you fit your stocks on a performance scale (think of bond-like stocks for defence, millionaire makes for powerplay)

 The portfolio tracker I use provides me with an excellent breakdown of my holdings by sector and industry along with a holistic view of my portfolio across all accounts.

-Homework: Get setup to have a clear view of your entire portfolio.
-Holdings by equity or fixed income, equity by sector and industry and a total exposure to your investments (when you hold the same stock across many accounts).
+Homework: Get set up to have a clear view of your entire portfolio.
+Holdings by equity or fixed income, equity by sector and industry and total exposure to your investments (when you hold the same stock across many accounts).